dojo/docs/dojox/rpc/Rest.rst

 GET
 ---

-A normal GET query is done by using the service directly:
+This will do a GET for the URL "/Project/4":

 .. code-block :: javascript
   :linenos: